 Of particular note, 17.1% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

-If you like the look and ambience of new homes and newly built neighborhoods, you will love the neighborhood.
-A whopping 84.0% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.8% of the neighborhoods in the U.S. Everything here just feels new.
+Homes built from 2000 through today make up a higher proportion of the neighborhood's real estate landscape than 97.8% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 84.0% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Significantly, 0.2% of its residents five years old and above primarily speak Mon-Khmer, which is the dominant language of Cambodia, at home.
 While this may seem like a small percentage, it is higher than 96.3% of the neighborhoods in America.